martinguerrero89/Dream_Deconv_Challenge_Team_DA505/README.md

 #### Examples:

-For using the GLMNET model (default) with for fine grain results you can run the following example in the command line.
+For using the GLMNET model (default) for fine grain results you can run the following example in the command line.

     Rscript ./_cps_run.R --input=input/example.csv --output=tmp/coarse_results.csv --finegrain